 - The Council checks the request against existing records in the Gazetteer.

 - The change is assessed against the street naming policy.

 - The Council consults the Royal Mail, Parish/Town Councils and other interested parties.

-- New street names are decided under delegated powers by the Strategic Director of Places and Organisational Capacity in conjunction with the Cabinet Member for Environment.
+- New street names are decided under delegated powers by the Housing, Planning and Regeneration Portfolio Holder.
 Numbering and naming of properties is decided by the Address Management team in accordance with BS7666 national addressing standards and best practice.

 - A decision is issued to the applicant and notifications are sent to Royal Mail, Ordnance Survey, emergency services, utility companies and other Council departments.